cloudmesh-community/book/chapters/preface/notation.md

 Other emojis

-> Other emojis can be found at <https://gist.github.com/rxaviers/7360908>
+> Other emojis can be found at
+<https://gist.github.com/rxaviers/7360908>.
+HOwever, note that emojis
+may not be vieweble in other formats or on all platforms.
+We know that some emojis do not show in calibre, but they do show in macOS iBooks and MS Edge

 ## Figures